vogonsorg/QDOS/README.md

 Coding by [HCI]Mara'akate

-Additional code from sezero, taniwha, spoike, LordHavoc, QuakeForge, Fitzquake, Quakespasm, Darkplaces and more.
+Additional code from sezero, taniwha, spoike, LordHavoc, QuakeForge, Fitzquake, QuakeSpasm, Darkplaces and more.
 ---------------------------------------------------------

 Table of Contents